- October 20, 2016

 Crowdfunding can be loosely defined as the activity of leveraging a large pool of people and raising small amounts of money from them to fund an idea or business proposition.
-The global crowdfunding industry according to research doubled to over $34 billion in 2015 and is poised to overtake VC investment numbers by the end of this year.
-While crowdfunding is an extremely popular and interesting investment seeking method, raising money is never easy and requires a well planned strategy to be in place.
-We have highlighted five key steps, which if activated properly by entrepreneurs can improve chances of crowdfunding success.
+The global crowdfunding industry, according to research, doubled to over $34 billion in 2015 and is poised to overtake VC investment numbers by the end of this year.
+While crowdfunding is an extremely popular and interesting investment seeking method, raising money is never easy and requires a well-planned strategy to be in place.
+We have highlighted five key steps, which if activated properly by entrepreneurs can improve the chances of crowdfunding success.

 STEP 1 – BUILD YOUR STORY

 Describe the pain point your product or service will alleviate.
 Remember a number of businesses are vying for attention from the same group of people.
 Make your story compelling, accurate and hard-hitting.
 Drafting a great business plan is an absolute necessity as it can act as an investment catalyst, irrespective of the platform and funding value.

 Are you seeking equity, debt or rewards-based crowdfunding?
 Equity is like an IPO where stock is offered against money, debt is a loan that has to be repaid, while rewards are offered in the form of free product subscriptions or services in exchange for investments sought.
 Understand your investment need and customize a marketing strategy to attract your target audience.
 There are dedicated platforms that cater to specific campaign types like Kickstarter, GoFundMe and Indiegogo.
 Research and select the most appropriate crowdfunding platform.

 Bring your key team members to the forefront and market their experiences and skills.
 A strong team is a great differentiator, as investors feel far more comfortable in parting with their cash when a start-up company is backed by talented people.
 People buy from people and invest in people, keep that in mind while showcasing your organization.